Top 10 Crunchy Vegetable Snacks to Try

 Dehydrated vegetables can also be rehydrated by soaking them in water.
 Once rehydrated, they can be used just like fresh vegetables in your recipes.

-Lastly, consider using your dehydrated vegetables as a healthy topping for salads, pizzas, or baked potatoes.
-They add a delightful crunch and a burst of flavor.
+Lastly, consider using your dehydrated vegetables as a healthy topping for salads, pizzas, or baked potatoes, or served as a crunchy side dish.
+They add a delightful crunch and a burst of flavor, and can even be included in sandwiches for extra texture and taste.

 Next, consider the features of the dehydrator.
 Look for a model with adjustable temperature settings and a timer for convenience.
 A transparent door is also useful for monitoring the dehydration process.